How to make your next gathering truly memorable

 On meaningful connection

-I’m not an event planner or a chef or florist or somebody who traditionally writes about hospitality.
+I’m not an event planner, chef, florist, or somebody who traditionally writes about hospitality.
 I come from the field of conflict resolution, and I come to events as a person who works with groups to have transformative experiences.
 I wrote this book in part because I saw how many of the gatherings in our lives were suffering from a lack of connection, and as I looked at it, I realized that a lot of the wisdom that we have on gathering focused on the stuff and the logistics.
 Of course, you need a space, and you need food and drink, but we’ve over-indexed on those things and have forgotten to focus on what makes people meaningfully connect.

 Why you should be excluding